PREVIOUS

 I got ceviche, aqua chile, Mexican seafood cocktail with scallops and shrimp as well as chicken tinga tacos for lunch!

-it was time to leave for the airport.
-We started and ended the
+The private transportation company sent a nice Suburban to get us when it was time to leave for the airport.
+We started and ended the trip with a Suburban.

 San Jose del Cabo is not as bustling as Cabo San Lucas.
 It is very laid back.